 Given the urban nature of certain areas within the County and the range of land use activities which have taken place historically, soils may have been contaminated to some degree in the past in certain areas.
 Such contamination has the potential to affect water quality, biodiversity and flora and fauna and human health.
-Both the existing 2011-2017 Plan and the Proposed Draft 2017-2023 Plan include provisions in relation to the protection of the environment.
+Both the existing 2011-2017 Plan and the 2017-2023 Plan include provisions in relation to the protection of the environment.

-Figure 3.2 Soil Types

-Source: Teagasc, GSI, Forest Service & EPA (2006) Soils and Subsoils Class
+Figure 3.2 Soil Types s in 2007 primarily due to the economic downturn, Soils and Subsoils Class